hakimel/reveal.js/arduino_hacking.md

 ### Hands to work!

-- Group together in two groups
+- Group together in at least two groups
 - Pick a TFT display or a OLED display and make it work
   * You will need to identify and wire the Devices (SPI/I2C)
   * You will need to Identify the drivers (TFT)
   * Run the default libs examples
-  * Ask for the libs to the teacher
+  * Ask for the libs to the lecturer

 --